 Aujeszky's disease

-In the Netherlands, preventing and eradicating Aujeszky's disease is a task carried out by the state.
+The Netherlands has been officially free of the disease since 2009.
+Preventing and eradicating Aujeszky's disease is a task carried out by the Dutch government.
 Wageningen Bioveterinary Research provides support to the authorities in the execution of this work.

 The Netherlands began eradicating the disease in around 1980.
 An effective vaccine is available, and the Netherlands has officially been free of this disease since 2009.
 The Dutch pig sector remains alert to any signs, and a monitoring programme for pigs and wild boar is in operation.
 This is important, because Aujeszky's disease is certainly still active in Europe.
 Minor outbreaks have occurred in Germany and France over recent years, and the virus has been found in wild boar populations in Belgium, Germany and elsewhere.
 Very recently, in 2019, a few pig farms in Southern France were affected.
 Luckily, it was possible to contain these outbreaks rapidly.